pchapin/cppcrypto/README.md

 This project is a cryptographic library in C++2020.
 Although it is intended to be a useful library on its own terms, the real point of this project is to serve as a C++2020 demonstration.
 In particular, it uses C++2020 modules throughout (or it will, at least).
 This project's primary purpose is to be educational.

-Currently the project is only known to compile and execute properly using Microsoft's Visual C++ (via the Visual Studio solution/project files).
+Currently, the project is only known to compile and execute properly using Microsoft's Visual C++ (via the Visual Studio solution/project files).
 It will compile with g++ 11.3 as ships with Ubuntu 22.04, but the resulting executable does not work.
 Furthermore, building this program is known to cause g++ 12.2 (as ships with Ubuntu 23.04) and g++ 13.1 to crash.
 I have not explored